Mastering Slow Smoked Brisket

 Place the brisket fat side up on the smoker grate.
 This allows the fat to slowly baste the meat.
 Smoke the brisket until it reaches an internal temperature of about 165°F (74°C).
 This stage usually takes 6 to 8 hours, depending on the size.

-At this point, many pitmasters wrap the brisket tightly in butcher paper or aluminum foil, a technique called the "Texas Crutch."
-Wrapping helps retain moisture and speeds up cooking through the stall, when the meat’s temperature plateaus.
+At this point, many pitmasters wrap the brisket tightly in butcher paper or aluminum foil.
+This technique is called the "Texas Crutch."
+Wrapping helps retain moisture and speeds up cooking through the stall.
+This is when the meat’s temperature plateaus.

 Continue smoking until the internal temperature reaches 195°F to 205°F (90°C to 96°C).
-This range ensures the collagen breaks down, making the brisket tender and juicy.
+This range ensures the collagen breaks down.
+It makes the brisket tender and juicy.

 Resting and Slicing

 Resting the brisket is crucial.
 Remove it from the smoker and let it rest wrapped for at least one hour.
-Resting allows the juices to redistribute, preventing them from spilling out when sliced.
+Resting allows the juices to redistribute.
+This prevents them from spilling out when sliced.

 Slice the brisket against the grain to maximize tenderness.
 For the flat cut, slice thinly, about a quarter-inch thick.
 The point cut can be sliced thicker or shredded for burnt ends.